hkramer/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide short, meaningful headings to break-up text

 Use clear and simple headings to split up text into manageable chunks.
-Headings should be short and aim to describe or introduce the following section.
+Headings should be short (8 words or less) and aim to describe or introduce the section it precedes.
 They should not confuse readers as to what the following section should be about.

 {::nomarkdown}
 <%= example_start %>